pyrsia/pyrsia/docs/developers/pyrsia-autonat.md

-# Pyrsia AutoNAT Implementation (ietf STUN)
+# Pyrsia AutoNAT Implementation (IETF STUN)

 > **Warning:** This document is a work-in-progress.

 ## Abbreviations used in this document

 - NAT: Network Address Translation.
 A mechanism for connecting and routing between private networks and the public internet.
 - STUN: Session Traversal Utilities for NAT.
-An ietf standard for connecting applications over the public internet originating from private networks.
+An IETF standard for connecting applications over the public internet originating from private networks.
-- IETF: Internet Engineering Taskforce.
+- IETF: Internet Engineering Task Force.
 One of the groups that standardizes protocols on the Internet.
 - P2P: Peer-to-peer.
 A networking technology emphasizing decentralization and scalability.

 ## Dependencies